Paul Löbe: Childhood through World War I

 Paul Löbe was the first of four children born to the carpenter Heinrich Löbe (1843–1898) and his wife Pauline, née Leuschner (1852–1947) in Liegnitz (since 1945 Legnica in Poland) in the Prussian province of Silesia.
 As a child he contributed to the family's income as an errand boy delivering newspapers and bread rolls.
 From his father he developed his political interests in workers' causes.
 Between 1882 and 1890 he attended elementary school in Liegnitz and then from 1890 to 1895 completed an apprenticeship as a typesetter at the plant where the Liegnitzer Anzeiger newspaper was printed.
 He had wanted to become a teacher, but the family lacked the money for the necessary training.
-Between November 1891 and April 1892 he published his first articles under the pseudonym Alu Pöbel (Pöbel means 'rabble' or 'riffraff' in German) in the Social Democratic paper Breslauer Volkswacht.
+Between November 1891 and April 1892 he published his first articles under the pseudonym and anagram Alu Pöbel (Pöbel means 'rabble' or 'riffraff' in German) in the Social Democratic paper Breslauer Volkswacht.
 From 1895 to 1898 he worked in several cities in southern Germany and traveled in Austria-Hungary, Italy and Switzerland.
 After his father's death in 1898, he returned to Silesia to support his mother.
 He worked at a print shop in Breslau (now Wroclaw, Poland) as a typesetter at the Breslauer Volkswacht.
 In 1899 he was made editor of the paper and was editor-in-chief from 1903 to 1919.
 As a social democratic editor he addressed social grievances and sometimes blamed the authorities for them.
 It led to him being sentenced to prison several times or fined for lèse-majesté and inciting class hatred.
 He spent 1906 in solitary confinement after he called for a demonstration against the Prussian three-class franchise, which gave more weight to the votes of those who paid more in taxes.

 Löbe was a member of the SPD beginning in 1895.
 In 1898 he founded the SPD local association of Ilmenau in Thuringia.
 In 1899 he became chairman of the SPD in the district of central Silesia that included Breslau and was elected to Breslau's city government in 1904.

 Between two prison sentences of several months in length, Löbe became engaged to Clara Schaller (1879–1964), a native of Liegnitz, and married her in 1901.
 They had one son.
 Due to a lung disease that kept him from being drafted, Löbe did not take part in World War I.